Hariprasath2007-coder/NearMe/README.md

                 It is located in Guindy, opposite SPIC building and along the same row of buildings as Ashok Leyland Towers.
 The building, designed by Singapore-based SRSS Architects,  with a 30,000-sq ft pillar-less ballroom.
-In terms of room inventory, with 600 rooms, it is the third largest hotel in India after Renaissance Mumbai Convention Centre Hotel – now rebranded as The Westin Mumbai Powai Lake (759 rooms) and Grand Hyatt (694 rooms), both in Mumbai.</font>
+In Powai Lake (759 rooms) and Grand Hyatt (694 rooms), both in Mumbai.</font>
         </p>
         <img src="ITC grand chola.png" width="700" height="400" title="ITC Grand Chola">